Sohou08/Hadoop-Spark/file_format/readme.md

 ### 3. XML

 XML is a input text format.
 As Json,  It is generally used to serialize, encapsulate, and exchange data.
 XML syntax is verbose, especially for human readers, relative to other alternatives ‘text-based’ formats.
-Document size is often bulky and with big files, the tag structure makes it huge and complex to read which occurs slow process in parsing, leading also to slower data transmission.

 * __Advantage__
     * data exchange format